seenureddy/records/K8-docs/workload-resources.md

 Deployments, ReplicaSet, StatefulSets, DaemonSet, Jobs, Garbage Collection, TTL Controller for Finished Resources, CronJob, ReplicationController

+**Deployment and ReplicaSet** (replacing the legacy resource ReplicationController).
+Deployment is a good fit for managing a stateless application workload on your cluster, where any Pod in the Deployment is interchangeable and can be replaced if needed.

+**The time-to-live** after finished controller removes Jobs once a defined time has passed since they completed.
+**Job and CronJob** define tasks that run to completion and then stop.
+Jobs represent one-off tasks, whereas CronJobs recur according to a schedule.

 ## DaemonSet

 A DaemonSet ensures that all (or some) Nodes run a copy of a Pod.
 As nodes are added to the cluster, Pods are added to them.
 As nodes are removed